Vincenzo-Miracula/datasciencecoursera/Getting And Cleaning Data/Projects/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+Attribute Information

 For each record in the dataset it is provided:

 1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 2. Triaxial Angular velocity from the gyroscope.
 3. A 561-feature vector with time and frequency domain variables.
 4. Its activity label.
 5. An identifier of the subject who carried out the experiment.

+Modifications

+The original data was modifies by

+1. Merging the training and the test sets to create one data set.
+2. Extracting only the measurements on the mean and standard deviation for each measurement.
+3. Useing descriptive activity names to name the activities in the data set
+4. Appropriately labeling the data set with descriptive variable names.
+5. Creating a second, independent tidy data set with the average of each variable for each activity and each subject.